minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 I add a dependency for libvirtd.service using override.conf file.
 With the override.conf, service file in /lib/systemd dynamically add the dependency when the systemd define the order between the services.

+Following represents the order of priority that systemd has:
+/lib/systemd/ -> /etc/systemd -> /etc/systemd/${unit_name}.d/override.conf

+With override.conf, it is easy to manage the unit files with less dependencies.